BENEFITS OF CURRENCY TRADING

 |Increase in Forex remittances by NRI’s||Supply of USD increases||Depreciates||Appreciates|

 WHY INVEST IN CURRENCY WITH US?

 The best part about currency market trading is that you don’t need to open a new account or have different funds for this asset class.
-Your Cash margin and collaterals across Equity, F&O, Mutual Funds & Currencies can be used for all the 4 segments & on a single platform.
+Your cash margin and collaterals across equity, F&O, mutual funds and currencies can be used for all the 4 segments and on a single platform.
 No separate investment is required for currency trading or cross-currency trading.

 - Governance by both the SEBI and RBI

 - No insider trading

 - No requirement for the underlying position if you are a trader